DeFiChain-Wizard/core-library-frontend/docs/classes/Wallet.md

 ▸ **getNetworkAsString**(): `string`

-Returns the network used for this wallet ('mainnet', 'testnet',...)
+Returns the network used for this wallet ('mainnet', 'testnet',...) as string.

 #### Returns

 `string`

-The network used for this wallet.
+The network used for this wallet as string.

 #### Implementation of